AkoaC/Power-BI/Diversity-and-inclusion/README.md

 Deliverables:

-- File: dashboard/diversity_dashboard.pbix.
+- File : diversity_dashboard.pbix.
-- PDF report: diversity_dashboard.pdf
+- PDF report : diversity_dashboard.pdf
 - Certificate of completion Power BI from PwC Switzerland

 Technologies used :

- - Power BI: Creation of interactive dashboards and visualisations.
+ - Power BI : Creation of interactive dashboards and visualisations.
- - Excel/CSV: Data storage and manipulation.
+ - Excel : Data storage and manipulation.
- - Python: Pre-processing of data for import into Power BI.
+ - Python : Pre-processing of data for import into Power BI.

 <h2>  Conclusion </h2>